nickrallison/obs-std/test_vaults/reference_linked_noself/driver.md

 - **Using the Right APIs**: Operating systems provide APIs (Application Programming Interfaces) for interacting with hardware.
 It's crucial to understand these APIs to develop effective drivers.
 - **Testing and Debugging**: Driver development requires rigorous testing and debugging since errors can cause system instability.
 Specialized tools and techniques are often used in this process.

 Driver development is a niche area in coding because of its complexity and the requirement for hardware and operating system knowledge.
-However, it is an essential skill for developing new hardware or custom devices and is a fascinating intersection between software and hardware engineering.
+However, it is an essential skill for developing new hardware or custom devices and is a fascinating [[intersection.md|intersection]] between software and hardware engineering.